Updated: Sep 15

 Turnip seeds are small, so it’s important that they’re seeded into a fine, firm seedbed with enough moisture for germination.
 Loosen up your seedbed to make it fine, firm, and free of weeds and clods.

-Potatoes are a crop you’ll want to avoid planting with your turnips.
+Potatoes are a crop you’ll want to avoid planting with your growing turnips.

 Common problems and their solutions

 There are a number of pests and diseases that can potentially harm your turnips.
-Not to worry – we’ve outlined them below, as well as how to either avoid or fix the problem.
+Not to worry – I’ve outlined them below, as well as the best way to either avoid or fix the problem.

 These pests are usually a problem for the undersides of leaves and/or stems of your plant.
 They tend to feed in groups on the undersides of branches – and often spread diseases.